EpicPantalones/AutoFrog/design/readme.md

 - **20 Gauge standard wire**: Used internally to connect elements. *Waiting*
 - **3Dman 15 Rocker**: Used as system input, has a 5A fuse and a rocker switch.
 Fuse can be swapped for 10A if necessary. *Waiting*
 - **Panel mount AC outlets**: Used as the channel outputs for the 6 AC channels.
 Positive from the relays, neutral and ground go to the rocker input. *Waiting*
-- **BTF-Lightning connectors**: Used as the connections for the 2 fan channels and the connections to the humidity sensors in combination with the 3 conductor wire. *Waiting*
+- **BTF-Lightning connectors**: Used as the connections for the 2 fan channels and the connections to the humidity sensors in combination with the 3 conductor wire.
+There are TWO types of BTF connectors: 2-pin for the fans, and 3-pin for the sensors.
+The disctinction is important because they do NOT run at the same voltages. *Waiting*
 - **Standoffs, Plastic Feet, Suction Cups**: Mechanical.
 Standoffs for circuitry, plastic feet for the mechanical housing (TBD), and suction cups for the humidity sensors to stick to the glass and stay in place. *Waiting*
-- Need some type of digital pot for the fan speed?
-Must operate at 12v? it may not work with the logic and the power being at different levels.
-Perhaps another method is needed.

 ## Software Design
 ### Goal